 psychologically abused and an attitude that may have indicated that there was

 nothing wrong about physically abusing women.
-In Mishnaic and Talmudic
+In Mishnaic and Talmudic times, there was no reference to battered women as a

-Romney Wegner's book on the status of women in the Mishnaic period does not even have a footnote on this topic.
+class.
+Indeed Judith Romney Wegner's book on the status of women in the Mishnaic period

 One might argue that the 'battered woman' as

 a class is a category that does not exist in modern times.
-There is the Halakhic category of "rebellious
+There is the Halakhic category

-wife", who might have as a cause for her rebellion against her husband the
+of "rebellious wife", who might have as a cause for her rebellion

-fact that he beats her, but her status is determined by her rebellion against
+against her husband the fact that he beats her, but her status is determined by

-him, and not by what he does to her.
-She is the object, not the subject of the
+her rebellion against him, and not by what he does to her.
+She is the object,

-law.
-There were no verses about beating because it was normal.
-Islam recognizes
+not the subject of the law.
+There were no verses about beating because it was

-be abandoned overnight.
-It has to be done gradually, which is why the verse to
+ingrained practice cannot be abandoned overnight.
+It has to be done gradually,

-which you refer has steps that are almost impossible to complete, the use of
+which is why the verse to which you refer has steps that are almost impossible

-arbiters, the sleeping apart, in short to dissuade the practice, in the same
+to complete, the use of arbiters, the sleeping apart, in short to dissuade the

-vein as the Qur’an dares humans to fly to the farthest horizons of the universe
+practice, in the same vein as the Qur’an dares humans to fly to the farthest

-(Q 55:33).
+horizons of the universe (Q 55:33).
 This is known as the process of gradualism.
-To show the astuteness

-of this approach: Paul, in Galatians 3:28, says that in Jesus there is neither
+To show the astuteness of this approach: Paul, in Galatians 3:28, says that in

-man nor woman, and a fine statement of equality it is.
-But the resulting chaos
+Jesus there is neither man nor woman, and a fine statement of equality it is.

-made him later state: in 1 Timothy 2-12 that he would not suffer a woman to
+2-12 that he would not suffer a woman to raise her voice above that of her

-state that Paul had realized that he had not used gradualism.
+argument for this, but one may also state that Paul had realized that he had

 You also touch on the issue of Muslims not